What is Hatha Yoga?

 The ancient hatha yoga texts (Yoga Yajnavalkya1, Hatha Yoga Pradipika2, Siva Samhita3 and Gheranda Samhita4) describe techniques and practices that have a universal benefit on the human body, energy system, mind and psyche.
 They are practice manuals, not theological treatises.
 This may explain hatha yoga’s popularity.
 It is open to all.

-Many see yoga as an activity, but it actually describes a state where one experiences complete vitality, mental clarity, and joy (sat-chid-ananda) where the deepest aspect of our personal self expands into what can only be described as divine consciousness.
+Many see yoga as an activity, but it actually describes a state of complete vitality, mental clarity, and joy (sat-chid-ananda) where one awakens to see the deepest aspect of oneself as divine consciousness.
 It is a natural condition not dependent upon anything external to us and connects us to all life with a feeling of love and empathy.

 According to ancient tradition, there are four main paths to attain this state of yoga: